KhorallyPierre/Fluency-Demo-Day/README.md

 4/25 - added more CSS to video chatting room.
 Also added feedback page for when a conversation ends / or if there was a problem during the call.

-4/26 - working on getting mute button fixed (will be running more tests), and redering forms for teachers in different languages
+4/26 - working on getting mute button fixed (will be running more tests), and rendering forms for teachers in different languages
 # My Other Projects
 Take a look at these couple examples that I have in my own portfolio: